Tools I love

-I’m a proud affiliate for tools I use everyday to run my business, programs I’ve tested for clients and software that helps me work better while traveling the world as a digital nomad.
-I never endorse anything I have not or would not use myself.
+I’m a proud affiliate for some of the tools on this page, and I never endorse anything I have not or would not use myself.

 Websites & Hosting

 Web Domains & Domain ManagementI collect domains like some women collect shoes.
 If you have the same entrepreneurial nature, you might consider consolidating all your domains under one manager.
 For years I bought domains from my host, but then I would switch hosts and still have to maintain logins to route DNS servers… just a bit of a mess.
 Namecheap is, well, cheap, and also has good customer service & a nice interface for managing domains.